 When it comes to hosting a successful job fair, organization is everything.
-Employers and job seekers attend career fairs in order to build new relationships and discuss work opportunities, but a poorly planned event could leave a negative impression.
+Employers and potential candidates attend career fairs in order to build new relationships and discuss work opportunities, but a poorly planned event could leave a negative impression.
 A few of the most common pitfalls with job fairs include confusing layouts and long wait times to speak with recruiters.
 But a little extra planning can help your job fair go off without a hitch.
-Start with these best practices for how to organize a job fair.
+Start with these best practices for how to organize and host a job fair.

 The first step in organizing a successful job fair is to start early!
 Ideally, you’ll choose a date at least a few months in advance.
 This will give you enough time to reach out to prospective employers who may wish to exhibit at your fair, or if you’re planning a single-employer event, to line up teams and departments to attend.
 This also gives you ample time to promote the event to job seekers, too.